 Sugar Causes Hyperactivity

-Several studies have proven that this is just a myth.
+Several studies have proven that this is just another one of many sugar myths.
 In a study by Stanford Medicine, parents were asked to record their children’s behavior after they were given sugar.
 They described them as either problematic or hyperactive.
 But in reality, the children were not given sugar at all.
 This shows that hyperactivity is not related to or dependent on the consumption of sugar .

 Sugar Is The Main Cause Of Diabetes